upros/acme-integrations/draft-ietf-acme-integrations.md

 EST {{?RFC7030}} is not clear on how the CSR Attributes response should be structured, and in particular is not clear on how a server can instruct a client to include specific attribute values in its CSR. {{?I-D.richardson-lamps-rfc7030-csrattrs}} clarifies how a server can use CSR Attributes response to specify specific values for attributes that the client should include in its CSR.

 Servers MUST use this mechanism to tell the client what identifiers to include in CSR request.
 ACME {{?RFC8555}} allows the identifier to be included in either CSR Subject or Subject Alternative Name fields, however {{?I-D.ietf-uta-use-san}} states that Subject Alternative Name field MUST be used.
 This document aligns with {{?I-D.ietf-uta-use-san}} and Subject Alternate Name field MUST be used.
-The identifier must be a Domain Name in a Domain Namespace that the server has control over and can fulfill ACME challenges against.
+The identifier must be a subdomain of a domain that the server has control over and can fulfill ACME challenges against.
 The leftmost part of the identifier MAY be a field that the client presented to the server in an IEEE 802.1AR [IDevID].

 Servers MAY use this field to instruct the client to include other attributes such as specific policy OIDs.
 Refer to EST {{?RFC7030}} section 2.6 for further details.